What mental health services does the hospital provide?

 How do I arrange admission?

-A referral is required from your GP or treating Doctor, to a Psychiatrist with admitting rights to South Eastern Private Private Hospital.
-Our Admissions team will conduct an over-the-phone assessment and get your health fund details.
-Following assessment and health fund check, we will discuss your case with one of our treating private Psychiatrists.
-Following approval, we will contact you to arrange admission.
+A referral is required from your GP or treating doctor, to a psychiatrist with admitting rights to our hospital.
+A member of our admissions and assessment team will conduct an over-the-phone assessment and require your health fund details.
+Following assessment and health fund check, we will discuss your case with one of our treating private psychiatrists, who consult to our hospital under their own independent business.
+On acceptance of the referral, we will contact you to arrange admission and transfer of your care and management to the approving psychiatrist.

 Do I need a letter of referral from my doctor?